 A typical food chain chain looks like this:

-A food chain shows how energy is transfered between organisms, in this case the rabbit is eating grass and the fox is eating the rabbit.
+A food chain shows how energy is transfered between organisms

-The initial energy comes as light from the sun that plants use to convert into chemical energy via photosynthesis.
-The herbivores eat the plants, taking some of the energy and if they are prey the energy is transfered to the predator.
+The energy comes as solar energy that plants use to convert into chemical energy (photosynthesis).
+The herbivores eat the plants, taking some of the energy and then they are prey and the energy is transfered to the predator.

 But some of this energy is lost at each stage (or trophic level).
 In the above example, the grass looses some energy by respiration.
 And then the rabbit loses energy by heat and waste.
 And so by the time it gets to the fox a fraction of the original energy gets to it.

 In an ecosystem there is energy, and this is what allows the organisms to live.
 This energy mainly comes from one original source: photosynthesis.
 The plants use this solar energy to produce carbohydrates which are then consumed by other organisms: transfering the energy.

 Not all of the energy from sunlight, however, is used by the plants; they are far from efficient.
 Much sunlight misses the plant, is in the wrong wavelength or lost in the inefficiencies of photosynthesis.
 We use the term gross primary production to refer to the total energy in the molecules of the plant; and net primary production is the surplus energy not used by the plant itself.